Matthew Tukaki: Other activities

-Software business patents dispute: In 2003, Tukaki courted controversy and widespread support, when he joined with Senator John Tierney in what was described as a battle of common sense with American company, DE Technologies.
+Software business patents dispute: In 2003, Tukaki courted controversy and widespread support when he joined with Senator John Tierney in what was described as a battle of common sense with American company DE Technologies.
 Tukaki and Senator Tierney challenged the patent holder to show cause and credibility of why they were targeting Australian companies for a percentage of the transaction value of payments made over the internet.
 The dispute was later resolved and is recognised as being a turning point in how software method patents are dealt with.
 As a result, no Australian companies or organisations were impacted by the enforcement of the patents under question.

-Employment and the Global Financial Crisis: At the height of the Global Financial Crisis, Tukaki was cautious in his assessment of what the impacts would be on jobs and employment, particularly in Australia.
+Employment and the 2008 financial crisis: During the 2008 financial crisis, Tukaki was cautious in his assessment of what the impacts would be on jobs and employment, particularly in Australia.
 In 2010, he told the Sydney Morning Herald that employers were more concerned about skill shortages in some professions and that the "usual December slowdown had failed to arrive".
 This was different to a year earlier where he had told an online news service, "The significance of underemployment is still not statistically understood and is usually where an employee may have moved from permanent work to casual or part-time work, with many moving to two part-time jobs on less salary than the previous full-time job."
 Throughout 2010 and into 2011, the cautious approach of looking at where jobs were being created and the changing dynamic of the labour market led Tukaki to become known as one of the most influential employment figures in the region.